microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 **Concerns:**

 - **Throughput.** The system must avoid request timeouts.
-IIS puts requests in a queue until a worker thread running application code picks them up.
+IIS puts requests in a queue until a worker thread picks them up.
 The thread pool must be large enough so that requests don't back up in the queue, possibly timing out.
 You can scale by adding more instances, and the Azure load-balancer will transparently direct requests to ensure an even distribution.
 However, there is a limit of 25 role instances per deployment.
 That should be enough for the Fabrikam scenario, but may not be enough for other scenarios.

 > We briefly considered whether we could use virtual machines running an open source web server, optimized specifically for this task.
 However, that means taking responsibility for maintaining and patching the VMs and the web server software.
 There are also security concerns with this approach &mdash; it's not easy to harden a custom web server.

+- **Load leveling.** A related problem is that the HTTP service handles both ingestion and processing.
+If the downstream processing can't keep up, it might cause ingestion to fail.
+A big advantage of the other solutions we explored is the use of a publisher/consumer model, separating ingestion from processing.
+(See [Queue-Centric Work Pattern][queue-centric-work-pattern] and [Queue-Based Load Leveling Pattern][queue-based-load-leveling].)

 - **Connectivity**.
 Many simple devices can't send HTTP messages, and devices that *can* send HTTP messages are unlikely to use the same schema.
 Therefore, a field gateway may be needed to translate device messages.